Last edited: 20200602

 - If you have a licensed (paid) account, you can designate an alternate host (another person with a licensed account) when scheduling a meeting.
 The alternate host will be able to start the meeting if you are unable to.

 - During a meeting, you can share hosting duties with others in the meeting by promoting them to co-host.
-Allowing a co-host to manage the administrative side of the meeting, such as muting/unmuting participants or starting/stopping the recording, frees the main host to concentrate fully on the proceedings.
+Allowing a co-host to produce (manage the administrative side of) the meeting, such as muting/unmuting participants, starting/stopping the recording, frees the main host to concentrate fully on the proceedings.

 For Meeting Hosts: Manage Meeting Audio

 - Hosts have the ability to mute individual participants and to mute all participants (those currently in the meeting and anyone who joins).
-Consider using this when a participant’s background noise is distracting from the meeting or when a meeting has more than just a few participants.
+Consider using this for public meetings or when a participant’s background noise is distracting from the meeting or when a meeting has more than just a few participants.

 - In very large meetings or meetings where hosts need more control over the audio of participants, hosts can also prevent participants from unmuting themselves, placing all audio entirely in the host’s control.
-The host can then unmute participants as the need arises, e.g., when a participant has clicked on the Raise Hand button or during the Questions/Comments from the Public section of the agenda.
+The host can then unmute participants as the need arises, e.g., when a participant has clicked on the Raise Hand button or during the public comments section of a public meeting agenda.

 For Meeting Hosts: Keep Unwanted Guests & Disruptive Behaviors Out of Meetings